matitalatina/mn-blog-en/src/content/jwt-authentication-angular.md

 export class AppModule { }
 ```

 And that's it!
-Now our app handles the JWT Authentication of our back-end!
+Now our app handles the JWT authentication of our back-end!

 ### Conclusion